vinaysteja2/Travel-Bank_Config_Management_v_3/README.md

 - ✅ In-memory H2 DB for quick testing
 - ✅ Swagger UI for interactive API docs
 - ✅ Postman collection included for easy testing
+- ✅ Docker containerization for deployment  using dockerfiles
-- ✅ Docker containerization for deployment
+- ✅ Docker containerization for deployment   using BuildPacks

 ## 📂 Postman Collection